 Not part of a national network of branches

 SECU offers almost any banking service you can imagine and is well-established throughout North Carolina.
-Consider this credit union if you want:
+It's a good fit for people who want:

 - Low-cost checking accounts with brick-and-mortar access

 - A wide variety of products and services from the same institution

 - A vast network of branches throughout North Carolina